 Value from 0 to 1 describing the fractional range of positions in a gene, starting from the start of the gene and moving towards the stop of the gene, to use in searching for conserved stops.
-For example, a value of 0.25 means that the first quarter of the gene is checked for conserved stops, a value of 0.5 correspond to minNumProtHitsNORFs minLenNORFs Minimum ORF length required to include an ORF with protein hits but no given/predicted gene start in the final output.
+For example, a value of 0.25 means that the first quarter of the gene is checked for conserved stops, a value of 0.5 correspond to the first half of the gene, etc. Recommended to use the default value.